Users report that some function has stopped working.

 - An internal error occurred while attempting to convert between compressed and uncompressed storage formats or between variable-length and fixed-length decimal formats.

-- An internal service broker error detected.
+- An internal service broker error was detected.
 Possible database corruption. (see note 3)

 - An internal Service Broker error occurred (error xxxx).
 This error indicates a serious problem with SQL Server.